eth-educators/launch_docs/README.md

 ## Getting started on a testnet

-* To get started on the Medalla Testnet, check out https://medalla.launchpad.ethereum.org
+* To get started on the Pyrmont Testnet, check out https://pyrmont.launchpad.ethereum.org
 * See the clients table for guides.

 ## Security Best Practices